EarthyScience/SubglobalSensitivityAnalysis.jl/README.md

-The user specifies a probability distribution function of each parameter, and the subglobal method ensures that a parameter range is sampled, so that a given proportion (default %20) under its prior pdf is covered.
+The user specifies a probability distribution function of each parameter, and the subglobal method ensures that a parameter range is sampled, so that a given proportion (default %20) of the area under its prior pdf is covered.

 This ensures that for a parameter with wide distribution also a wide range is sampled, and that more samples are drawn where the prior probability